nsqio/nsq/_posts/2012-02-01-features_and_guarantees.md

 ### Features

  * support distributed topologies with no SPOF
  * horizontally scalable (no brokers, seamlessly add more nodes to the cluster)
  * low-latency push based message delivery ([performance][performance])
  * combination load-balanced *and* multicast style message routing

- * excel at both streaming (high-throughput) and "job" oriented (low-throughput) workloads
+ * excel at both streaming (high-throughput) and job oriented (low-throughput) workloads
  * primarily in-memory (beyond a high-water mark messages are transparently kept on disk)
  * runtime discovery service for consumers to find producers ([nsqlookupd][nsqlookupd])
  * transport layer security (TLS)
  * data format agnostic
  * few dependencies (easy to deploy) and a sane, bounded, default configuration
  * simple TCP protocol supporting client libraries in any language

- * HTTP interface for stats, administrative actions, and producers (*no client library needed to publish*)
+ * HTTP interface for stats, admin actions, and producers (*no client library needed to publish*)
  * integrates with [statsd][statsd] for realtime instrumentation
  * robust cluster administration interface ([nsqadmin][nsqadmin])

 ### Guarantees